BabylonJS/OldDocumentationSite/content/overviews/Standard/NPM_Support.md

 ## Basic usage

-Babylon's core and modules tae care of setting the dependencies between themselves, so the developer simply needs to import or require them to get everything working.
+Babylon's core and modules take care of setting the dependencies between themselves, so the developer simply needs to import or require them to get everything working.

 ### Installing Babylon.js